isabella232/sign-integrations.en/help/veeva/install.md

     ![Image](images/middleware_validated.png)

-1. To restrict the usage to a particular Adobe Sign Group, expand the **[!UICONTROL Group]** drop-down list and select one of the available groups.
+1. To restrict the usage to a particular Adobe Acrobat Sign Group, expand the **[!UICONTROL Group]** drop-down list and select one of the available groups.

    ![Image](images/middleware_group.png)